Rafa Nieves: 2015

 In 2015, Nieves represented Cuban star pitcher Yadier Alvarez.
-Alvarez, who possessed a fastball that reached 99 mph, signed a professional contract with the Los Angeles Dodgers on July 2, 2015 with a record-breaking $16 million signing bonus for an amateur pitcher.
+Alvarez, who possessed a fastball that reached 99 mph, signed a professional contract with the Los Angeles Dodgers on July 2, 2015, with a record-breaking $16 million signing bonus for an amateur pitcher.

 2016

 In 2016, Nieves was instrumental on the Salvador Pérez $52.5 million contract extension with the Kansas City Royals and he also negotiated Gregory Polanco's $35 million contract extension with the Pittsburgh Pirates making it the first big offseason of his career.

-On May 17, 2016 the Pittsburgh Pirates announced a 3-year $31 million contract extension with Francisco Cervelli.
+On May 17, 2016, the Pittsburgh Pirates announced a 3-year $31 million contract extension with Francisco Cervelli.
 That same day, Cervelli wrote a story for The Players' Tribune announcing his contract and thanked his agent Rafa Nieves.

 2017

 Nieves started representing Brazilian right-handed pitcher Eric Pardinho in January 2017.
 Pardinho, tabbed by MLB.com as "the new face of baseball in Brazil", represented his home country in the World Baseball Classic qualifier in 2016, and was clocked at 94 mph when he was only 15 years of age.

 On March 24, 2017, Jeff Passan from Yahoo!
-Sports announced the Cleveland Indians had agreed to a 4-year extension with José Ramírez for upward of $30 million dollars.
+Sports announced the Cleveland Indians had agreed to a 4-year extension with José Ramírez for upward of $30 million.
 The next day, It was reported that the deal had been in the works for a month between the Indians and Nieves.
 Nieves was quoted by The Plain Dealer saying "To me this is a celebration because José was a project who came out nowhere for everyone.
 This is a successful story for everyone - from Jose's family to the Indians' front office and player development department and to our agency."

 The next day, on March 25, 2017 The Dallas Morning News announced the Texas Rangers were nearing a contract extension with Rougned Odor, another Beverly Hills Sports Council client.
 The newspaper reported that "the expected six-year deal in the $50-52 million range may only be lacking formalities."

 On June 15, powerhouse agency Wasserman Media Group announced that Rafa Nieves had been hired as Vice President of Baseball.